grezniczek/emm_tools/README.md

 Version | Description
 ------- | --------------------
-v1.1.5  | Adds a link to the record actions that queries the record with MySQL Simple Admin. v1.1.4  | Module config query now supports system context. v1.1.3  | Fix a bug that would emerge with the release of EM framework v5.
+v1.1.6  | Finetuning of SQL sent to MySQL Simple Admin. v1.1.5  | Adds a link to the record actions that queries the record with MySQL Simple Admin. v1.1.4  | Module config query now supports system context. v1.1.3  | Fix a bug that would emerge with the release of EM framework v5.